Amity Mediation Services

 • Legal Aid: If you are on a low income or in receipt of certain benefits, you may be eligible for Legal Aid, which can cover the entire cost of your MIAM and all subsequent mediation sessions.
 If one party is eligible for Legal Aid, the costs of the MIAM and the first joint session are usually covered for both parties.

 • Government Voucher Scheme: Subject to available government funding, the Family Mediation Voucher Scheme provides a non-repayable contribution (currently up to ) towards mediation fees for cases involving arrangements for children.
-Your FMCA-accredited mediator will apply for this on your behalf.
+Your Amity FMCA-accredited mediator will apply for this on your behalf.

 Areas we Cover

-Almondsbury Bibury Bourton-on-the-Water Cheltenham Cirencester Cribbs Causeway Stow-on-the-Wold Stroud Tetbury Tewkesbury Gloucester, Stroud
+Almondsbury Bibury Bourton-on-the-Water Cheltenham Cirencester Cribbs Causeway Stow-on-the-Wold Stroud Tetbury Tewkesbury Gloucester,

 Or to find out more about the mediation services we can offer, click below.